cklugow/EBSI-VECTOR-Task-3.3/poa-odi-verification/rfc01_poa-odi-verification_embedded-odi-vc.md

 PoA schema extends the base [EBSI Attestation schema](https://api-pilot.ebsi.eu/trusted-schemas-registry/v2/schemas/0xeb6d8131264327f3cbc5ddba9c69cb9afd34732b3b787e4b3e3507a25d3079e9) which defines the `evidence` property (see the [VC DM specification](https://www.w3.org/TR/vc-data-model-2.0/#evidence) for more details).
 This field will be used to embed a Verifiable Attestation of the ODI credential.

-The embeded PoA VC schema is in accordance with the EBSI's suggested [Authorisation Delegation](https://www.npmjs.com/package/@cef-ebsi/vcdm2.0-delegated-authorisation-schema?activeTab=code) schema
+The suggested embeded PoA VC schema is influenced from EBSI's registered [Authorisation Delegation](https://www.npmjs.com/package/@cef-ebsi/vcdm2.0-delegated-authorisation-schema?activeTab=code) schema

 ### Prerequisites

-The wallet needs to hold a valid ODI verifiable credential.
+The issuer's wallet needs to hold a valid ODI verifiable credential.

 ### PoA Issuance

-Before PoA gets issued the issuer wallet needs to first check if a valid ODI VC exists in its storage.
+Before PoA gets issued, the issuer wallet needs to first check if a valid ODI VC exists in its storage.
 The ODI VC will get included in the PoA draft and just after that the issuance interaction may begin.

-#### Example of PoA VC with ODI VC embedded:
+#### Example of PoA VC with an embedded ODI VC:
 ```json
 {
   "@context": [